New Zealand Cadet Forces

 The New Zealand Cadet Forces (Cadet Forces or NZCF) is a voluntary military-style training organisation for New Zealand youth between the ages of 13 and 21.
 Run in partnership with the New Zealand Defence Force (NZDF) and local community organisations.
 Through its three branches, the New Zealand Cadet Forces provide young adults with a four-year training curriculum, while a number of local, area, and national camps and courses provide further experience and qualifications.
 It is jointly funded by the Ministry of Defence, the Royal New Zealand Returned Services' Association, local communities, and the Associated charities belonging to each branch (CCANZ, SCANZ, ATCANZ).
 Overall it is directed by Air Marshal Kevin Short, Chief of Defence Force.
 Cadets are not under any obligation to join the New Zealand Defence Force, however many choose to do so upon turning 18 years old.

-Organization
+Organisation

 It is composed of three Branches or Corps (similar to the New Zealand Defence Force):